Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

 ## Set up
+After heavy difficulties to set up a local system, I have finally managed to run the repo inside of a container on wsl2 on windows.
+My setup and the difficulties along with necessary fixes are described in [alex_container_instructions.md](alex_container_instructions.md).

+I have implemented some convenient scripts to automize some of the steps defined in the project task.
+These will be mentioned during each step, if relevant.
 This section should contain a brief description of the steps to follow to run the code for this repository.

 ## Dataset